The Palace at Arcadia

 “No, NO, you stupid child.
 THINK.
 Think about what you saw, tell me what you saw, you unforgivable… IDIOT!”

 “What did you see?!
 Did you see action?
 Did you see deed?”
-She advance on him, hotly.
+She advanced on him, hotly.
 He briefly faltered.

 “You saw nothing.
 What you saw were the idle fantasies of someone who has lived twice your span, and nothing more.
 Do you mean to tell me you hold no unacted lust in the dark heart of your mind?”